gerrardcowburn/sandpit/adx/adx-for-apis-subscriber-sample-typescript/README.md

 # README

-This code is provided as a sample of how to use the AWS Data Exchange Client Software Development Kit to connect to Data Exchange For APIs based Data Sets.
+This code is provided as a sample of how to use the AWS Data Exchange Client Software Development Kit (SDK) to connect to Data Exchange For APIs based Data Sets.
 This will typically consist of three main stages:
 1. Import relevant SDK Clients and Interfaces, establish base Client configuration, and instantiate the Client. \
 _(This stage will remain consistent across all potential AWS Data Exchange for APIs use cases)_
 2. Define the relevant Provider / Product specific identities) \